LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 If you have lengthy web links, you might want to enable the shortening of URLs.
 You can enable this at the bot level using the **Shorten URLs** setting in the bot's [Bot Settings](conversation-builder-bots-bot-basics.html#configure-bot-settings).

-As an example, if you enable URL shortening, a web link like this...
+As an example, if you enable URL shortening, a URL like this...

 http://www.myexample.com/folder1/folder2/veryverylongstringhere.html